Showing posts with label Salem. Show all posts

 14th May 2018.

-Three Village boys led us to the top of another hill where the Dolmen are there.
-It took us almost an hour to reach the 100 meter height through the thorny bush after clearing path, by cutting thorny bushes.
-On the path, we walked, some places moved after bending ourselves and some places crawled to reach the final destination.
-Finally reached the peak of the hill at a height of 1200 meters and seen the Dolmens with holes on the eastern side wall.
+Three village boys led us to the top of another hill where the Dolmen are.
+It took us almost an hour to reach the 100-meter height through the thorny bush after clearing the path by cutting the thorny bushes.
+On the path we walked, some places moved after bending ourselves, and some places crawled to reach the final destination.
+Finally reached the peak of the hill at a height of 1200 meters and saw the Dolmens with holes on the eastern side wall.
 There were about 25 dolmens and a karkuvai.
-Most of the dolmens are in disturbed condition.
-The Dolmens side walls are erected in such a way that they resembles like swastika in the reverse order.
+Most of the dolmens are in a disturbed condition.
+The Dolmen's side walls are erected in such a way that they resemble swastikas in the reverse order.
 The dolmens are measured 4 feet in width and 7 feet in length.
-One of the dolmen was covered with a big stone slab.
+One of the dolmens was covered with a big stone slab.

-On return we trekked along the cattle path and found easy, hope we had missed the actual route while climbing !!.
-The Pallipurathar and his wife treated us like their guests and offered us Kothamalli tea, lunch both non veg and Veg, jack fruit etc. with a smiling face.
-To the top of all, they invited us to attend Aadi month’s Amman festival.
-It was an unforgettable experience we had at the Pallipurathar’s residence.
+On return, we trekked along the cattle path and found it easy, hope we missed the actual route while climbing !!.
+The Pallipurathar and his wife treated us like their guests and offered us Kothamalli tea, lunch, both non-veg and veg, jackfruit, etc., with a smiling face.
+On top of all, they invited us to attend Aadi month’s Amman festival.
+It was an unforgettable experience we had at Pallipurathar’s residence.

 கற்திட்டைகளைக் கண்ட பின்பு மதிய உணவுக்கு பள்ளிபுரத்தார் வீட்டை நோக்கி பயணம். வழியே ஆடு மாடுகள் மேச்சலில்.. அவற்றின் கழுத்தில கட்டி இருந்த மணியின் ஓசை ஒரு இசை.. ஒரு சங்கீதம்.. கீழே இறங்கும் போது பாதைகள் மாறாமலும், ஆடு மாடுகள் சென்ற வழியே முட்புதர்களில் சிக்காமலும் வந்து சேர்ந்தோம். மதிய உணவு பலாப்பழம், சுட்ட பலாக்கொட்டை, சாம்பார் ரசத்துடன் சாதம் என எங்களை உபசாரத்தில் திக்கு முக்காட வைத்தனர் பள்ளிபுரத்தாரும் அவர் மனைவியும். அந்த கிராமத்து வீட்டின் திண்ணையில் அமர்ந்து இயற்க்கையை ரசித்துக்கொண்டே சாப்பிட்டதே ஒரு மீன்டும் கிடைக்காத இனிய அனுபவம்.